linklab-uva/RACECAR_DATA/README.md

 We have taken into account these rotations in the `local_odometry` topic, but if you desire to use the raw measurements to do your own sensor fusion or filtering, please take these orientations into account.

-The accompanying urdf contains joints for every sensor on the car, as well as the approximate center of gravity.
+The accompanying urdf, located in `racecar_utils/urdf` contains joints for every sensor on the car, as well as the approximate center of gravity.
 These were measured during the initial assembly of the car.

 ![](docs/images/av21_urdf.png)

 ## Using the Dataset